Turn Your LinkedIn Automation Expertise into Revenue!

 What Is Event-Driven Automation?

 Event-Driven Automation refers to a process that initiates tasks automatically based on predefined triggers or events.
-These events can be internal (e.g., a database update) or external (e.g., a customer placing an order), allowing businesses to optimize resources and enhance responsiveness.
+These events can be internal (e.g., a database update) or external (e.g., a customer placing an order), allowing businesses to optimise resources and enhance responsiveness.
 Ansible Rulebooks help define the operational logic required for executing automated workflows, ensuring seamless event processing from various event sources.

 Why Is Event-Driven Automation Important?